CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 applyℕ₂ f = λ x → f x
 ```

-And there's nothing stopping us from chaining this to produce more and
+And there's nothing stopping us from repeating this process to produce
-more functions:
+more and more functions `ℕ → ℕ`:

     f  ~>  (λ x → f x)  ~>  (λ y → (λ x → f x) y)  ~>  ...

 The *uniqueness principle* for functions expresses that any function
-is identical to the expanded version of it that uses a λ.
-So in fact,
+is identical to its expanded version that uses a `λ` in this way.
+So
-all these functions are equal.
+in fact, all these functions are equal.

 ```
 _ = test-identical double   (λ (x : ℕ) → double x)